-Alberta Health Services (AHS) setting means any environment where treatment/procedures and other health services are delivered by, on behalf of, or in conjunction with, Alberta Health Services.
-This includes but is not necessarily restricted to all land, facilities, affiliated sites, mobile equipment and vehicles owned, leased, or rented, and AHS corporate offices for the purpose of conducting AHS business.
-TITLE USE OF MASKS DURING COVID-19 EFFECTIVE DATE January 28, 2022 DOCUMENT # HCS-267
+Alberta Health Services (AHS) setting means any environment where treatment/procedures and other health services are delivered by, on behalf of or in conjunction with, Alberta Health Services.

 Designated family/support person means the individual(s) identified by the patient that they want involved in their health planning and decisions.
 They can be a relative, legal guardian, close friend, and/or informal caregiver (see Designated Family/Support Person and Visitation Guidance for details regarding this role).